• GIVEAWAY

 In general, all surf shirts are UV protectant and have technical fabric, but the differences between rash vests and surf tees primarily come down to fit.
 Rash guards typically fit snug to the body and often have a crew or mock necks, whereas surf tees have a looser fit, similar to a regular t-shirt, but with the same technical features as a rashguard.

-SHOP RASH VESTSRelated Articles
+SHOP RASH VESTS

 The Men’s Wetsuit Buyer’s Guide